MakariiSlupskyi/obsidian-notes/Project ideas.md

 **Block**
 - Main UI primitive and action caller
-- Some action can be caller by triggers
+- Action are called by triggers (eg. onClick, onHover)
-- **Trigger**
+- Blocks are used in building components (main UI abstraction in real code.
+When code is generated, blocks are represented with divs, appropriate CSS and hooks like useState, useRef etc.)
-	- eg. onClick, onHover
+- Blocks are mostly like a flexbox container with style